Guidelines for Applicants

-Literature Ireland is supporting a 1-month residency for a writer under the age of 40 on 31 January 2019.
+Literature Ireland is supporting a 1-month residency for a mid-career writer (a minimum of two books published with national or international distribution).

-Draíocht is supporting a residency (one to two months) for an artist working in any discipline with a clear focus on children and/or young people articulated in the proposal.
+Draíocht is supporting a 1-month residency for an artist working in any discipline, with a clear focus on children and/or young people articulated in the proposal.